Robin Williams

 Young Robin Williams

-Following his mentor’s advice, Robin did move to Los Angeles, however, he did not abandon his work as a comedian.
+Following his mentor's advice, Robin moved to Los Angeles, but he didn't abandon his comedy work.
 In 1977, producer George Schlatter saw his performance and invited him to make an appearance in his show Laugh-In, which needed an urgent revival.
-Nonetheless, his appearance did not help revive the show, but it caught the attention of other producers.
-Throughout the year, Robin was a common guest on popular shows and even gave outstanding performances in clubs in London,
+While his appearance didn't help revive the show, it did catch the attention of other producers.
+Throughout the year, Robin became a regular guest on popular shows and delivered standout performances at London clubs.

-At the end of 1978, Williams was invited to the popular sitcom Mork and Mindy, where he played the role of bumbling alien Mork, who fell in love with a human.
+By late 1978, Williams landed a role on the hit sitcom Mork and Mindy, playing the bumbling alien Mork who falls in love with a human.
 The show ran for four years, and this role earned Robin his first Golden Globe.

 Robin Williams in Mork and Mindy